garden-of-delete/airbyte-topiary/README.md

 This is a small project i've been building in my free time, so there isn't much structure needed around contributing (for now).
 Check the issue list, open an issue for your change if needed, fork the project, modify it, then open a PR :)

 # Acknowledgements
 Thanks to Abhi and the Airbyte team for being responsive to questions and feedback during the development process.
-Also big thanks to the team at Preset.io for suppoporting the concept and my use of Airbyte while employed there.
+Also big thanks to the team at Preset.io for supporting the concept and my use of Airbyte while employed there.

 # License
 Copyright 2021 Robert Stolz